Salvation Army: Soldier's Covenant

 The Soldier's Covenant is the creed of the Salvation Army.
-All members of the church are allowed to subscribe to this creed; every person has to sign the document before they can become enrolled as a Soldier.
+All members of the church are allowed to subscribe to this creed; every person has to sign the document before they can become enrolled as a soldier.
 Members have traditionally been referred to as "soldiers" of Christ.
-These were formerly known as the "Articles of War", and include "Having received with all my heart the salvation offered to me by the tender mercy of God, I do here and now acknowledge God the Father to be my King; God the Son, Jesus Christ our Lord, to be my Saviour; and God the Holy Spirit to be my Guide, Comforter and Strength, and I will, by His help, love, serve, worship and obey this glorious God through time and in eternity."
+The covenant includes a list of the eleven articles of faith, and was formerly known as the "Articles of War".